San Severino Marche: From prehistory to Roman age

 The oldest remains of human presence in San Severino date back to the Palaeolithic and their provenance is from the area of Stigliano.
-But there are other remains, found in many localities of the communal territory, documenting several settlements in the area in different ages.
+But there are other remains, found in many localities of the municipality, documenting several settlements in the area in different ages.

-In the Serralta territory, 10 km north of San Severino, characteristic remains from the medium Palaeolithic and High Palaeolithic have been found whereas human presence in Pitino, located 4 km north-east of the town, goes back to the medium Musterianum Palaeolithic.Metallic remains with a symbolic function were found in many areas of the communal territory, documenting the uninterrupted settlement and the existence of a complex social hierarchy of the whole prehistoric era.
+In the Serralta territory, 10 km north of San Severino, characteristic remains from the Middle Palaeolithic and High Palaeolithic have been found whereas human presence in Pitino, located 4 km north-east of the town, goes back to the Middle Mousterian Palaeolithic.
+Metallic remains with a symbolic function were found in many areas of the municipal territory, documenting the uninterrupted settlement and the existence of a complex social hierarchy of the whole prehistoric era.

 The first significant civilization can be traced back to the Piceni, concentrated in the vicinity of Pitino.
 Excavations since 1932 have brought to light a residential area on top of the hill and three necropolis in the vicinity, all dating back to a period between the 7th and 5th century BC.
 Remains of funerary sets, with presents from other areas, highlight the high social levels of the populations living in the area.

 At the foot of the Monte Nero there was a sacred temple, a unique one in the region, devoted to the cult of the goddess Feronia, divinity of Sabine origin to which the Liberti were consecrated.
 This suggests that the town of Septempeda (ancient name of uncertain origins of San Severino in the Roman age) had a pre-Roman origin.

 During the period of the persecutions of the Christians, the temple of Feronia was used as a catacomb and place for prayers.

 From the 3rd century BC, with the Roman conquest of the Piceno area in 268 BC, Septempeda became one of the first colonies of the Roman empire, as proven by many tombstones with family names of Roman soldiers, such as the gentes Baebia, Calpurnia and Flavia.
 Between the 3rd and 2nd centuries BC. the conciliabulum and the center of praefectura were built.
 Together with other inscriptions, this demonstrates that the town of Septempeda grew as a prefecture and was raised to the rank of Roman municipality with a strategic role in controlling the trade through an important way connecting the Adriatic Sea to Rome.

 Of the walls of the city of Septempeda, located in locality “La Pieve”, eastern of the present-day town, are still to be seen the foundations, almost complete, the remains of the eastern and south-western doors and a thermal-like building, probably the city forum, together with other remains out of the town wall.